Royalton is home to a number of outdoor recreation areas which we hope you will take the time to enjoy!

 Carpenter Field & Playground

 Access to Carpenter Field is located off Cameron Way.
 Travel past the VLS Fitness center and you will find the playground and parking area.
-Carpenter Field is home to two baseball fields and a soccer field as well.
-Please keep dogs on a leash and be sure to pick up after them!
+Carpenter Field is home to two baseball fields and a soccer field.
+There is also a trail that borders the fields and provides access to the river.
+Dogs are prohibited from the Carpenter Athletic Fields, but may be walked on the trail.
+Please keep dogs on a leash!

 Owned and operated by the Heartland Lion’s Club Paine’s beach boasts river access, outdoor grilling areas and a pavilion.
 Access the beach from North Windsor St. Dogs are not permitted.